rantao16/rantao16.github.io/_pages/about.md

 Preprints and Publications:
 ---
-* Fluctuation exponents of the half-space KPZ at stationarity.
-With Yu Gu
+* Fluctuation exponents of the half-space KPZ at stationarity. (with Yu Gu)

   [arixv](https://arxiv.org/pdf/2410.01653.pdf) (Comments are welcome!)